MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 ## Final Reflections

 We have learned a lot during these two weeks of workshop in the Audio Programming course.
-We have gained experience in several web technologies, like HTML, CSS, javaScript and additional libraries.
+We have gained experience in several web technologies, like HTML, CSS, JavaScript and additional libraries.
 Collaborative coding was a great challenge, but we feel like we managed to have good workflow as a group.
 Our idea for making an educational tool for beginners to learn playing a simple melody on the piano, has developed into a prototype that we are proud of.

 ## Thanks